Lukk17/LuukAndBook/README.md

 ### Installing

+Use mysqldump files to create DB.
+It have all necessary entries and some additional to show functionality from start.
+Program need to have "roles" specify in "role" table before it can start and preferably admin account - rest is unimportant and can be deleted.
-Run on server in your IDE or install by Maven and run on TomCat server
+Run as Spring Boot Application or install by Maven and run on TomCat server.

+### Login for admin account:

+login: admin@mail.com
+pass: admin

 ## Built With